 When Senator Mitch McConnell said on Friday that the U.S. Senate was “going to plow right through it and do our job,” he was speaking to a group of evangelical Christians at the Value Voters Summit.
 His words were greeted with enthusiastic applause.
 McConnell’s comments came one day after Franklin Graham, Ralph Reed and Robert Jeffress publicly pressed for a quick confirmation of Judge Kavanaugh.
+But there is a problem here.
 Male Christian leaders are not the best people to determine the legitimacy of a claim of sexual abuse.

 Evangelicals, just like the Republican senators, still don’t get it.
 Sexual abuse is rampant, including within evangelicalism.

 I have a number of friends who are therapists.
 When we hear clients begin to talk about a religious leader from their past, we know what to expect, and it is tragic.
 So many of the perpetrators are still in leadership positions within the church.
 But if the client is not willing to come forward, and few are, there is not a thing a therapist can do.
 Your responsibility is to your client.